kozodoi/Text_Readability_Prediction/README.md

 ## Summary

-Estimating text complexity and readability is a crucial task for teachers.
+Estimating text complexity and readability is a crucial task for school teachers.
 Offering students text passages at the right level of challenge is important for facilitating a fast development of reading skills.
-The existing tools to estimate text complexity rely in weak proxies and heuristics, which results in a suboptimal quality.
+The existing tools to estimate text complexity rely on weak proxies and heuristics, which results in a suboptimal accuracy.
+This project uses deep learning to predict the readability scores of text passages.

-This projects uses deep learning to predict readability score of text passages.
-My solution is an ensemble of eight transformer models, including Bert, Roberta and others.
-All transformers are implemented in `PyTorch`.
+My solution is an ensemble of eight transformer models, including BERT, RoBERTa and others.
+All transformers are implemented in `PyTorch` and feature a custom regression head that uses a concatenated output of multiple hidden layers.
+The modeling pipeline implements text augmentations such as sentence order shuffle, backtranslation and injecting target noise.
 The table below summarizes the main architecture and training parameters.
 The solution places in the top-9% of the Kaggle competition leaderboard.

 ![models](https://i.postimg.cc/JnY0HdWQ/read-params.jpg)